-Aloe Vera, the ancient Egyptians referred to it as ‘the plant of immortality’ and it’s not hard to see why.
+The ancient Egyptians referred to the Aloe Vera plant as ‘the plant of immortality’ and it’s not hard to see why.

 With its antibacterial, anti-fungal, antioxidant and antiviral properties, it really is a true wonder plant and has been heralded for assisting with everything from baldness to cancer.

 Aloe Vera is in lots of things we buy, to soothe our skin, moisturise, increase our vitamin intake, replenish our bodies and fix what ails us.

 These products can be quite expensive and most of the time, have some less than desirable stuff in them along with the Aloe Vera, but there is no need to spend your money on these now that we have uncovered so many great ways to use the plant itself.

 Firstly, you need to have an Aloe Vera plant growing in your backyard.

 They are readily available at any local nursery and not at all expensive, probably setting you back about $10 or a little more if you invest in a big plant.

 They are hardy, grow well in a pot, don’t require a lot of water and are easy to care of, great, if like me you lack a little in the green thumb department.